aairom/operator-sample-go/documentation/SetupLocal.md

 make install run ENABLE_WEBHOOKS=false
 ```

+>  🔴 IMPORTANT - Known issue: The repo has been tested with **operator-sdk v1.18.1**.
+Note that there is an issue with this version.
+It doesn't download the **tools** in the **'bin'** directory.
+You need to init a new temporary new project for example `operator-sdk init --domain example.com --repo github.com/example/memcached-operator` and copy the downloaded four files from the 'bin' directoy into both operators directories (Application Operator and the Database Operator).

 * From another terminal run this command to deploy a custom resoure inside the Kubernetes cluster:

 ```sh